4awpawz/buster/README.md

 ## configuration

-Buster builds its runtime configuration, which consists of options and operational directives, from configuration data passed to it from the *command line* as well as from configuration data it finds in either *.buster.json* or *package.json*, respectively. .buster.json takes *priority* over package.json.
+Buster builds its runtime configuration, which consists of options and operational directives, from configuration data passed to it from the *command line* as well as from configuration data it finds in either *.buster.json* or *package.json*, respectively.

+>__Important__ command line configurations takes *priority* over .buster.json configuration; .buster.json configurations takes *priority* over package.json configuration.

 ### command line